 These Immersion Groups live and work alongside with our staff, in dialog about the work and the experience of serving at Dorothy's Place.
 We invite these groups to share in our dream of a world in which compassion is the norm of personal behavior and justice the policy norm of governments and institutions.
 The only way we are going to arrive at that place and time is by young people experiencing the "revolution of heart" that Dorothy Day constantly spoke of, and then committing their lives and work to social change.

-Through the course of many years, Immersion Groups have traveled the country to volunteer at Dorothy's Place: USC, Ohio State, Kansas State, NYC, Moorhead, UC Irvine, a youth group from South Dakota, another youth group from Ohio, and nearly every local school in Monterey County has connected with Dorothy's Place in some way.
+Through the course of many years, Immersion Groups have traveled the country to volunteer at Dorothy's Place, and nearly every local school in Monterey County has connected with Dorothy's Place in some way.

 ONE-TIME EVENTS AND HOLIDAY SERVING